Shipwoli/Weather-Application-/README.md

-open in terminal then open to vs code install json server run json-server --watch db.json open html with live server or you can follow the link avobe
+open in terminal then open to vs code install json server run json-server --watch db.json open html with live server or you can follow the link av.gobe

 ### Usage
 - To get a local copy up and running follow these simple example steps.